ierso/webpack-static-starter/README.md

 # webpack-static-starter

-A barebones starter project using a modern build system, PostCSS, EJS, and Vue.
+A barebones static site generator using a modern build system.

 ## Build & development